Software-Based Dialogue Systems: Survey, Taxonomy and Challenges: Impact of HCI features (SQ2)

 \subsection{Findings of SQ2}

 In this section, we summarize the main insights that can be extracted from the results of SQ2.

-\noindentparagraph{\textbf{Research focuses on verbal content features regarding human similarity and responsiveness.}} As reported during the analysis of the design and technical specifications (F6), the building of a consistent and adequate knowledge base for the appropriate natural understanding and dialogue management performance is essential for a successful user experience.
-Moreover, adaptation in terms of contextualized and personalized verbal content is one of the main sources of adaptation reported in recent literature (F7).
+\noindentparagraph{\textbf{Research focuses on verbal content features for human similarity and responsiveness.}} As reported during the analysis of the design and technical specifications (F6), the building of a consistent and adequate knowledge base for the appropriate natural understanding and dialogue management performance is essential for a successful user experience \cite{Adamopoulou2020-yj}.
+Moreover, adaptation in terms of contextualized and personalized verbal content \cite{Bavaresco2020-md} is one of the main sources of adaptation reported in recent literature (F7).
 All in all, research is clearly positioned on the importance of exploring and analysing the impact of verbal content HCI features.
-When focusing on verbal communicational style, reported HCI features are less frequent, and literature generally reports mixed conclusions with respect to their impact, especially from the responsiveness dimension of the agent (e.g., a proactive character is not always perceived as a positive feature).
+When focusing on verbal communicational style, reported HCI features are less frequent, and literature generally reports mixed conclusions with respect to their impact, especially from the responsiveness dimension of the agent (e.g., a proactive character is not always perceived as a positive feature \cite{Liao-2016}).

-\noindentparagraph{\textbf{Absence of verbal content features towards individual similarity.}} The only reference is the capability of the agent to express content from past conversations with the users, which on the other hand is reported to be undoubtedly positive in terms of trust and perceived naturalness of the agent.
-As reported in the context evaluation (F7), the potential and benefits of integrating contextual and historical data not only in terms of past interactions but also as extended knowledge sources from the user environment is a key feature to be further investigated to enhance the user experience and improve user engagement.
+\noindentparagraph{\textbf{Absence of communicational features towards individual similarity.}} The only reference is the capability of the agent to express content from past conversations with the users \cite{Hastie_2016}, which on the other hand is reported to be undoubtedly positive in terms of trust and perceived naturalness of the agent \cite{Feine2019-vc}.
+As reported in the context evaluation (F7), the potential and benefits of integrating contextual and historical data not only in terms of past interactions \cite{Subramaniam2018-ad} but also as extended knowledge sources from the user environment \cite{Kocaballi2019-my} is a key feature to be further investigated to enhance the user experience and improve user engagement.
+Beyond purely verbal content features, we identify: (1) a lack of structured knowledge regarding the influence between the conversational agent communicational style and engagement with the agent \cite{Zierau_2020}; and (2) a research gap in terms of non-verbal communicative behaviours \cite{VanPixteren2020-zm} and potential adaptivity features for personalized conversational agents \cite{Guerino2020-vc}.
 Consequently, there is room for research focused on content adaptation and personalization towards individual similarity based on users' unique needs.